guettli/subx/README.rst

 Not suited for ...
 ==================

-This library is not usefull if you want to read streamed data from your subprocess.
+This library is not usefull if you want to read streamed data **from** your subprocess.
+But the library is usefull, if you want to stream data **to** your subprocess.

 Install
 =======